werdl/opentalk/json_schema.md

     "timestamp": 1234567890,
-    "round": "string", // the round that the message is associated with (the round is a hash of the genesis block) "handle": "string", // the handle of the sender "ip": "string", // the IP address of the sender
+    "round": "string", // the round that the message is associated with (the round is a hash of the genesis block) "handle": "string", // the handle of the sender
 }
 ```